 Benefits of Balanced Humidity Levels

 Reducing indoor humidity can make a home far more comfortable, especially here in Florida, with our tropical climate.
 However, balanced humidity is also important for health.
 Allergens and pathogens thrive in a moist environment and can contribute to a range of breathing problems.
 Managing humidity in the home is important for your health as well as your comfort.

 Reducing high humidity stops condensation from forming on smooth surfaces like windows and mirrors and protects building materials from the effects of moisture damage.
 It can prevent the growth of unsightly, unpleasant-smelling mold.

 When home humidity begins to climb to over 50%, moisture in the air can lead to health issues and home damage.
 Air conditioners can usually keep homes from becoming too humid, but owners can also install a whole-house dehumidifier and take other steps to eliminate the problem.
-Lowering humidity improves indoor air quality and protects surfaces from moisture and mold damage.
+Managing humidity improves indoor air quality and protects surfaces from moisture and mold damage.

 Air & Energy is a family-owned business that has been serving Manatee County, including Anna Maria Island and Longboat Key, since 1983.
 We’re your trusted neighborhood air conditioning company that also does plumbing, electrical, and generators!